partediario/partediario-frontend/replit.md

 ### UI/UX Decisions

 The design prioritizes a mobile-first, responsive approach, ensuring optimal display across various devices.
 All 74 drawers are fully responsive, appearing as full-screen sheets on mobile and lateral panels on desktop (default: 850px, narrow: 384px).
 Configuration drawers use responsive padding (p-4 md:p-6), titles (text-lg md:text-xl), and spacing (space-y-4 md:space-y-6).
 The sidebar features white close button for dark background and vertical scrolling.

+**Responsive Tables**: Data-heavy tables in Movimientos and Clima sections use overflow-x-auto with horizontal scroll on mobile.
+Pluviometría calendar (31-day grid) features sticky MES and TOTAL columns for easier navigation, plus a mobile-only summary grid.
+Stock Actual tables have responsive headers, toggle buttons, and mobile tips.
+All tables maintain min-w constraints (600px-1200px) with column min-widths (40px-140px) for optimal legibility.

 Key UI elements like cards and data grids adapt fluidly using Tailwind breakpoints.
 Branding includes a high-resolution "PDP" favicon.

 ## External Dependencies